-DUAL LED POWER CONVERTER and CONTROLLER INSTALLATION CHECKLIST

-The power converter and controller are mounted away from radio frequency interference (RFI).

-The power converter and controller are mounted upright on the Mounting Adapter Plates, water tight and lightning bonded to the site grounding system.

-\square # 2 AWG wire (min.) is used to bolt the case leg of the power converter to the lightning ground system (tested for 25 ohms or less).
+DUAL LED POWER CONVERTER and CONTROLLER INSTALLATION CHECKLIST The power converter and controller are mounted away from radio frequency interference (RFI).
+The power converter and controller are mounted upright on the Mounting Adapter Plates, water tight and lightning bonded to the site grounding system. # 2 AWG wire (min.) is used to bolt the case leg of the power converter to the lightning ground system (tested for 25 ohms or less).
 There are no holes punched or drilled in the top or sides of the enclosures.
 Airflow can circulate around the enclosures.
 Allow 8 to 10" on all sides.

-The incoming service voltage and frequency ranges between 120-240 VAC 50 or 60 Hz from a 15-amp breaker with nothing else on that breaker.
+The incoming service voltage and frequency ranges between 120-240 VAC 50 or 60 Hz from a 20-amp breaker with nothing else on that breaker.
 The electrical supply frequency is between 47 and 53Hz (50 cycle system) 57 and 63 Hz (60 cycle system).
-If using a generator, 5,000 Volt Amps (5 KVA) as a minimum for a single beacon and 7,000 Volt Amps (7 KVA) as a minimum for up to 3 beacons

-All electrical connections and inside cabinet hardware mounts have been double-checked for tightness before powering up.
+If using a generator, 5,000 Volt Amps (5 KVA) as a minimum for a single beacon and 7,000 Volt Amps (7 KVA) as a minimum for up to 3 beacons All electrical connections and inside cabinet hardware mounts have been double-checked for tightness before powering up.
 All wire connections are installed correctly into the terminal blocks not resting on the insulation of conductors.
 All PCB connectors are plugged in securely; wires properly inserted and screws tight in the power converter and controller.

-The power converters are connected to the correct flashhead position (top, middle & bottom).
+The AOL designated power converter is connected to the top (AOL) LED beacon cable.
 The correct flashhead cable wire colors are connected to TB1 and correspond to the internal wiring.
 The photocell is connected to the controller at PCB 1 J4 connector pins 4 & 5.

-All Communication Cables are installed and routed between the controller and all PC's

-The PCB1 JP2 termination jumper has been shorted only on the last power converter in the System.
+The top tier of markers is connected to the Controller MOD 1 PCB on MKR 1 of the Controller.
+The bottom tier of markers is connected to MKR 2 (if multiple tiers exist on the structure).
+The Address Switch is selected to 1.
+All Communication Cables are installed and routed between the controller and all PC's The PCB1 JP2 termination jumper has been shorted only on the last power converter in the System.
 The PCB1 board's Address Switch in the power converter has been verified.
-(1,2,3 etc)

-The PCB2 board's dipswitches in the power converter are set for the proper Night Operation (Red or White).

-The Intensity Select switch (Manual Override) is in Auto on the Controller.
+(1,2,3 etc) The PCB2 board's dipswitches in the power converter are set for the proper Night Operation (Red or White).
+The Intensity Select switch (Manual Override) is in Auto on the Controller .
 The interlock switch (cover switch [white]) adjustment is OK on the power converter.
-Pull switch for service (ON).
+Pull switch for service (ON) .
+MARKERS (steady-burning LED sidelights, side-markers or obstruction lights L-810) All markers are LED 6.8 Watt Marker Fixtures provided by Flash Technology.
+The marker junction box screws are secure and the box is watertight and mounted with the connector holes down.
+The marker wires are sized sufficient so voltage drop to marker lights is 3% or less per FAA specifications and a drip loop is present at the junction box.
+Usually #12 AWG tray rated FREP cable is sufficient.